williammalone/HTML5-Paint-Bucket-Tool/README.md

-### Create a Drawing App with HTML5 Canvas and JavaScript
+### Create a Paint Bucket Tool in HTML5 and JavaScript

 Article located at: http://wmalone.com/bucket